Sheshet

-Rav Sheshet (רב ששת) was a amora of the third generation of the Talmudic academies in Babylonia (then Asoristan, now Lower Mesopotamia, Iraq).
+Rav Sheshet (רב ששת) was an amora of the third generation of the Talmudic academies in Babylonia (then Asoristan, now Lower Mesopotamia, Iraq).
 His name is sometimes read Shishat or Bar Shishat.

 Biography

 He was a colleague of Rav Nachman, with whom he had frequent arguments concerning questions of halakha.
-His teacher's name is not definitely known, but Rav Sheshet was an auditor at Rav Huna's lectures.
+His teacher's name is not definitively known, but Rav Sheshet was an auditor at Rav Huna's lectures.
 It is certain that he was not a pupil of Abba Arikha (Rav), since certain sayings of his displeased him, he criticized them with a disrespect which he would not have shown toward his own teacher, saying: "he must have spoken thus when he was asleep".

 Sheshet lived first at Nehardea, where he used to study in the Great Synagogue of Baghdad, going thence to Mahuza, and later to Shilhe, where he founded an academy.
 He was feeble in body, but nevertheless had an iron will and great energy.